 Notice the words lust, thirst, and desire.
 Desire is a villain in all religions.
-Of course, in Buddhism, desire redeems itself if as the Fourth Noble Truth states, ‘the sole desire is the performance of duty’.
-This parallels the Taoist view… Taking this, the wise person desires non desire.
-In short, we simply need to ‘desire non desire’, or ‘only desire doing our duty!
-Somehow, we must manage desire.
-I’m certain that is a major rationale behind free will, whether implied or explicit.
-It purports to enable us to choose the ‘right’ path and control desire.
+Of course, in Buddhism, desire redeems itself, if as the Fourth Noble Truth states, ‘the sole desire is the performance of duty’.
+This parallels chapter 64’s view… Taking this, the wise person desires non desire.
+This call to desire non desire, and to only desire doing our duty is a major rationale behind free will, whether implied or explicit.
+It purports to enable us to choose the Right path and control desire.

-I sometimes hear a distinction drawn between desires and needs as though they were opposites, e.g., “you don’t need that, you just desire it”.
+I sometimes hear a distinction drawn between desires and needs as though they were opposites, e.g., “You don’t need that, you just desire it”.
 Let’s consider this carefully.
 Need conveys a primal driving force, just as plants need water.
-I guess you could even say water needs to flow downhill.
+You could even say water needs to flow downhill.
 On the other hand, it probably sounds a bit silly to say water desires to flow downhill, or that plants desire water.
 Presumably, it sounds silly because we don’t believe either of these as being able to think, let alone having the power of free will to choose which desires to follow and which to drop.

-The dog, plant, or human is not responsible for needing water.
-Here, need and desire have similar ends.
+The plant, dog, or human is not responsible for needing water.
+Here, need and desire have a similar objective.
 It is simply biology at work.
 How about needing to fill swimming pools and water lawns during a severe drought?
 Ostensibly, we don’t need pools and lawns, so if a man wastes water on these, we deem his desire to do so irresponsible — even more so if he acts on that desire!

 We are not responsible for needing food either.
-Here also, need and desire have similar ends based in biology.
+Here also, need and desire have similar aims based in biology.
 How about the desire to eat fish?
 That’s fine, but what if that desire leads to the extinction of a particular species of fish?
 Are we ethically responsible?
 How about when a particular fungi’s appetite leads to the extinction of a plant species (e.g. the American Chestnut)?
 Is the fungus ethically responsible?
 No?
 Why?
 Is it because it was ignorant and didn’t know better?
-However, we say that ignorance is no excuse.
-When we do something out of ignorance they are still held responsible, either by the legal system or culturally, i.e. we’re born ‘sinners’, born with ‘bad karma’, while fungi gets off scot free.
+However, don’t we say that ignorance is no excuse?
+When people do something out of ignorance they are still held responsible, either by the legal system or culturally, i.e. we’re born ‘sinners’, we’re born with ‘bad karma’.
+On the other hand, the fungi get off scot-free.
 What gives?

 The elephant in the room here is the distinction made between the rest of nature and humans.
 It appears that we are responsible under certain conditions, while the rest of nature is always innocent.
 Indeed, is nature ever ‘bad’ or ‘evil’?
-We see ourselves outside of nature, whether it’s that fungi above decimating those trees, or any other aspect of nature.
-Curiously, we place ourselves in a special category — unlike the rest of nature, we deem our selves conscious and responsible.
+We see ourselves outside of nature, whether it is fungi decimating trees, or any other aspect of nature.
+Curiously, we place ourselves in a special category — unlike the rest of nature, we deem ourselves conscious and responsible.

 Does the Distinction Lie in the Perception of Self?

 We don’t view other species as having a self to be responsible.
 Other species don’t say, “I desire to eat”.
 So, when a cow overgrazes, it’s just responding to instinctive need.
 On the other hand, if we over-graze and decimate a species, or just become obese, we are making irresponsible choices.
-The implication is that we ‘should’ know better, and that knowing better is somehow sufficient to control our actions.
+The implication is that we should know better, and that knowing better is somehow sufficient to control our actions.
 The fact that we call ourselves Homo sapiens – ‘wise man’ – says it all.
-Adam and Eve ate the apple and voilà, they knew ‘right’ from ‘wrong’, ’good’ from ‘evil’.
+Adam and Eve ate the apple and voilà, they knew right from wrong, good from evil.
 They fell into the dynamic pointed to in chapter 2, All under heaven realizing beauty as beauty, wickedness already.
 All realizing goodness as goodness, no goodness already.
-We judge our species uniquely wise, and so we naturally feel that we ‘should’ know better.
+We judge our species uniquely wise, and so we naturally feel that we should know better.

-We assume that we’re able to ‘know’, while other species are not.
-More curious is the fact that this ability to know ‘right’ from ‘wrong’ only kicks in when we approach adulthood.
-We hold that young children don’t know ‘right’ from ‘wrong’ well enough to have free will — to choose responsibly.
+We assume that we’re able to know, while other species are not.
+More curious is the fact that this ability to know right from wrong only kicks in when we approach adulthood.
+We hold that young children don’t know right from wrong well enough to have free will and choose responsibly.
 We don’t hold them truly responsible for their desires or actions, at least theoretically.
-Central here is the belief that humans can be morally responsible at some arbitrary age and correctly choose ‘right’ from ‘wrong’.
+Central here is the belief that humans can be morally responsible at some arbitrary age and correctly choose right from wrong.

-Where does this perception of self come from?
+Where does this perception of a responsible self come from?
 The Second Noble Truth observes that, The illusion of self originates and manifests itself in a cleaving to things.
-Naturally, cleaving to a belief that we can freely choose ‘right’ from ‘wrong’ only reinforces this illusion of self.
-If we extinguish the illusion of self, of ‘I’, as the Third Noble Truth suggests, how would we then play this game of life?
+Naturally, “cleaving” to a belief that we can freely choose right from wrong only reinforces this “illusion of self”.
+If we conquer the “illusion of self”, of ‘I’, as the Third Noble Truth suggests, how would we then play this game of life?
 (For a deeper look at this, see He Who Conquers Self and Loving Your Eco-System)

 Back to Square One

 Hunger and thirst are the subjective experience that drives us toward whatever we subjectively feel a lack of, and thus a need for.
 Any confusion and hypocrisy arises only after we begin to objectify the hunger and thirst experience.
 We parse these drives into ethical degrees ranging from natural needs to frivolous desires.
-We rationalize our subjective thirst as serious need, yet we objectify other people’s thirst as frivolous desires.
+We can rationalize our subjective drive for something as a sensible need while we blithely objectify other people’s drives as frivolous desires.
 My ‘need’ trumps your ‘desire’, and presto!
 Hypocrisy is born.

 Try this out.
 Pick anything that you feel you need to be happier.
-Ironically, no matter how well off you are objectively speaking, you’ll always end up back at ‘square one’, in terms of need.
+Ironically, no matter how well off you are objectively speaking, you’ll always end up back at square one, in terms of perceived need.
 No amount of money or good fortune reverses this process.
 In fact, these can even make it worse.
-Jesus alluded to the irony with, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God”.
+Jesus alluded to this irony with, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God”.

 Yang and Yin Energies — Attraction and Aversion

-Life has two biologically polar emotional ‘energy’ potentials.
-One is ‘need energy’ that always pushes life forward.
-The other is ‘fear energy’ which always pulls life backward.
+Life has two biologically polar emotional energy potentials.
+One is need energy, which always pushes life forward.
+The other is fear energy, which always pulls life backward.
 Both work in concert, yang and yin style, to keep living things in relative balance throughout life.
-These primal ‘energies’, are open ended — meaning they don’t burn out.
+These primal energies (i.e., emotions) are open ended — meaning they don’t burn out.
 Satisfying their pushing and pulling only ups the ante and or changes the focus.

 The First Noble Truth is the existence of sorrow.
 Birth is sorrowful, growth is sorrowful, illness is sorrowful, and death is sorrowful.
 Sad it is to be joined with that which we do not like.
 Sadder still is the separation from that which we love, and painful is the craving for that which cannot be obtained.

-Of course, our ‘ego’ — the illusion of self — thinks ‘it’ is in control of this situation.
+Of course, our ego — the illusion of self — thinks it is in control of this situation.
 Here in lies the source of our unnecessary sufferings.
-This ‘hoodwink’ illusion is so convincing that we go round and round chasing imagined needs and avoiding imagined fears in order to find happiness… that pot of gold at the end of the rainbow.
+This illusion is so convincing that we go round and round chasing imagined needs and avoiding imagined fears in order to find happiness… that pot of gold at the end of the rainbow.

 So what is the difference between need and desire?
-I see this as the interplay between core emotions, need and fear, and cognition.
-Briefly, Need + thinking = Desire and that Fear + thinking = Worry.
-For more see Fear & Need Born in Nothing.
-And, herein lies the value of the Fourth Noble Truth.
+Clearly, it is the interplay between core emotions, need and fear, and cognition.
+Briefly, Need + thinking = Desire, and Fear + thinking = Worry.
+For more see Fear and Need Born in Nothing.
+Herein lays the value of the Fourth Noble Truth.